 \subsection{Phenomenology}

 In this section, we present numerical predictions for the in-jet OPEC at collinear limit with the jet produced in lepton-hadron collision, based on the factorization formalism established in \cref{eq:injetEC-RL}.
 Our focus will be on the nuclear modification of the OPEC.
-To this end, we compare the results for the case of $e+\mathrm{Au}$ collision to those in $e+p$ collision.
+To this end, we compare the results for $e+\mathrm{Au}$ collisions to those for $e+p$ collisions.

 In our numerical analysis, we consider $e+p$ and $e+A$ collisions at a center-of-mass energy of $\sqrt{s} = 90~\mathrm{GeV}$.
 The transverse momentum imbalance is fixed to $q_T = 0.5~\mathrm{GeV}$, and the jet transverse momentum is set to $p_T = 10~\mathrm{GeV}$.
 We vary the jet rapidity $\eta_J$ among $-1$, 0 and 1.
 Using: